 Still, there may be some discretion in choosing class times.
 Keeping in mind when you prefer to eat, sleep, and study is key to creating a schedule that will help you perform as a student and athlete.

 Although many student athletes maintain an active training schedule throughout the year, the official NCAA season (or the majority of it) for many sports occurs during either the fall or spring semester.
-Student athletes can take advantage of a more flexible offseason schedule by taking more academically-demanding classes and those that would otherwise conflict with their practice schedule.
+You may want to take advantage of a more flexible off-season schedule by taking more academically demanding classes and those that would otherwise conflict with their practice schedule.

 Keeping Your Eye on the Prize

 Student athletes invest countless hours in their chosen sport.
 Yet, the vast majority will graduate and pursue a career outside athletics.
 On average, just 2% of college student athletes move up to professional leagues after NCAA competition.